srydh/vscode-stgit/README.md

 ## Known Issues

-The tool is currently configured for "hardcore" users.
-I.e. no warnings before deleting patches etc (StGit comes with functionality to undo most operations though).

 The StGit extension can be used together with the popular Vim mode for VsCode, but there are currently a few key mapping conflicts for the StGit editor.

 ## Release Notes